Skip to main navigationSkip to main content

 How will I get to my placements?

 It is your responsibility to get to and from your placements.
-Having a car is a very good idea, especially for community placements.
+Having a car is a very good idea, especially for community placements, but is not a requirement.

 What if I am ill or have an emergency?

-If you cannot get to your placement on any given day you must contact your place of work as soon as possible to let them know you will be absent, record the absence on your time sheet, and also email your academic tutor to inform him or her about your absence.
+If you cannot get to your placement on any given day you must contact your place of work as soon as possible to let them know you will be absent, record the absence on your time sheet, and also email your Academic Assessor to inform them about your absence.

 How do I make up the hours if I am absent?

-This all depends on how many hours you have missed.
-It may be possible to make up the hours by simply working a bit longer in the remainder of your placement.
-If this is not possible then you should work with your programme lead to find an appropriate way to make up the time lost.
+This depends on how many hours you have missed.
+It may be possible to make up the hours by picking up an extra shift.
+If this is not possible then you should work with your Programme Lead to find an appropriate way to make up the time lost.

 Hours in practice